<aside>

 🤝

-Bad companies treat external partners poorly.
+Bad collectives treat external partners poorly.
 We treat them like colleagues.
-Our goal: to be the kind of company partners can't wait to work with again—not because of budget or scope, but because we're good people who execute well.
+Our goal: to be the kind of collective partners can't wait to work with again—not because of budget or scope, but because we're good people who execute well.

 </aside>